 Infamy can reduce the character’s effective level when purchasing equipment.

 Any prepared spellcaster can use the Learn a Spell activity to learn any common spells or other spells they have access to from tutors at the Grand Lodge.
 This adds no additional material cost beyond the standard cost for the Learn a Spell activity.
 Having access to a scroll does not grant access to the spell, but a character with access to a scroll can buy a scroll and learn the spell from it.

-The pathfinder society will sell formulas to members for any non-limited item for which the agent has access.
+The Pathfinder Society sells formulas to its agents for all items the agent has access to with the exception of items that have a number restriction on purchasing them.
 Items with a number restriction, including Unique Items, are considered so esoteric that the Society does not own the formula and so complicated that it is not possible to reverse engineer the formula even with a legendary degree of skill.

 Equipment can only be sold back for ½ the gold spent to buy it.
 Equipment that was purchased as part of a bundle, such as a class kit, or a magic weapon can only be sold back as part of the same bundle, and all parts of the bundle must be sold.
 Partially consumed items cannot be sold back.
 Rebuild boons stating kit values are an exception to the ½ price resale.

 Applying and Transferring Runes